rusefi/rusefi_documentation/HOWTO-Start-An-Engine.md

 ## Verify your crank sensor reads the trigger wheel

 This can be done before setting anything in the ECU and should be the first test done.
-To do this go into tuner studio and disable the fuel injection and the ignition under each of the settings tabs.
+To do this go into TunerStudio and disable the fuel injection and the ignition under each of the settings tabs.

 - Insert picture of each of the settings tabs
 Next go into the high speed logger and simply crank the engine.
 I recommend the rusEFI console for this job as it has a really good logger in the "engine sniffer" tab.